Abishek5899/AWS_Projects/README.md

 This repo serves as both:
 - 📖 A personal knowledge base as I continue growing toward a Cloud Engineer role in Australia
 - 💡 A reference for peers and future teams looking to troubleshoot or implement similar cloud solutions

-## Upcoming Projects

-Here’s a glimpse of what's coming:
-- ✅ VPC with public/private subnets using Terraform
-- ✅ EC2 Auto Scaling and Load Balancer setup
-- ✅ Secure S3 bucket configurations with versioning and lifecycle policies
-- ✅ IAM role-based access control setup
-- ✅ Serverless architecture using Lambda and API Gateway

 ---

 > ⚡ Feel free to explore, learn, and suggest improvements as I build this into a comprehensive cloud project portfolio.